CsuFatfish/rocketmq-extensions/README.md

-## Other functions
+## Other features

-Other functions are implemented in the service package, and the entry is the impl package, which provides BrokerServiceImpl, MessageServiceImpl, QueueServiceImpl, and TopicServiceImpl.
-The following three functions are listed as examples.
+Other features are implemented in the service package, and the entry is the impl package, which provides BrokerServiceImpl, MessageServiceImpl, QueueServiceImpl, and TopicServiceImpl.
+The following three features are listed as examples.